onlyafly/vamos/DOCUMENTATION.md

 ### Routines: Functions, Procedures, Primitives, and Macros

 - Procedures allow side-effects
-- Procedures are pure functions, allowing no side effects
+- Procedures are pure functions, allowing no side effects, and only accepting immutable data structures
 - Primitives are built-in procedures and functions
 - Macros